IsraelAbebe/plant_disease_experiments/README.md

 - This will segment the image and predict the output class based on that . segmented image will be saved as the file name with "_masked" prefix.

-- the images are traine with segmented network and lower performance on unsegmented dataset is expected
+- the images are trained with segmented network and lower performance on unsegmented dataset is expected

 -  You can cheack the segmentation accuracy from saved image